The Petit Lenormand deck is available now. Limited stock

 How this man experiences the end of a cycle is at the heart of the reading.

-• Which man in your life seems at the end of his strength or at the end of a story?
+• Which man in your life seems to be at the end of his strength or at the conclusion of a story?

 • What in this man or in you, if you are concerned, needs to be allowed to die to enable a renewal later?